Medications

 What semaglutide actually is

-Semaglutide is a GLP-1 receptor agonist — a synthetic molecule that mimics a gut hormone called glucagon-like peptide-1.
+is a — a synthetic molecule that mimics a gut hormone called glucagon-like peptide-1.

 It was developed by Novo Nordisk and first approved by the FDA in 2017.